-8. Outcomes
+7. Outcomes

-- 8.1.
 The Council has prepared AMRs since 2014.
-There is no significant change in local policy performance in comparison to previous AMRs.
-Several local policies have been marked for 'review' over the last few years.
-They are primarily linked to strategic elements of the LDP such as, housing delivery and town centre development.
-There is limited expectation that the performance of those local policies will change until the replacement LDP becomes operational. - 8.2.
-WG prescribe a number of core indicators that it considers to be essential for assessing the impact of national policy in every local authority area.
+There is no significant change in local policy performance in comparison to previous monitoring periods.
+Local policies primarily need to be subject to 'review' where they are linked to strategic elements of the adopted LDP, for example, annual volume of housing delivery, or not in accordance with changes to national policy, for example, approach to town centre development.
+There is limited expectation that the performance of those local policies will change until the adopted LDP is superseded by the replacement LDP.

+WG prescribe several core indicators that it considers to be essential for assessing the impact of national policy in every local authority area.
 They are set out in WG 'Development Plans Manual, Edition 3 (March 2020)' table 29 and must be reported in every AMR.
 It should be noted that the Denbighshire LDP was adopted before the publication of the 'Development Plans Manual Edition 3' which means it does not include all the elements that the WG requires to be monitored.

-8.3.
-Table 4: Development Plan Manual (2020), table 29, core indicators
+Table 2: WG Development Plans Manual (2020), Table 29 Indicators

-Indicator Outcome (2021/2022) Number of net additional affordable and market dwellings built in LPA area.
-Net additional homes: 417 units; Net additional affordable homes: 113 units.
+Indicator Outcome (2022/2023) Number of net additional affordable and market dwellings built in LPA area.
+Net additional homes: 256 units.
+Net additional affordable homes: 83 units.
 Spatial distribution of housing development.
-Please refer to paragraphs 5.2 to 5.4.
-The annual level of housing completions monitored against the Anticipated Annual Build Rate (AABR).
-Total cumulative completions monitored Denbighshire Local Development Plan 2006 - 2018 was adopted in 2013; before the publication of Development Plans Manual Edition 3. against the anticipated cumulative completion rate DCC AMR 2022, Section 7 and Appendix 1, set out detailed information on the bousing trajectory for the County The level of affordable housing completions monitored against the plan's overarching target.
-The tenure of affordable housing completions. on the housing trajectory for the County.
+Spatial distribution of housing development was in line with LDP Strategy.
+The annual level of housing completions monitored against the Denbighshire Local Development Plan 2006 - 2018 was adopted in 2013; before the publication of Development Plans Manual Edition 3.
+Anticipated Annual Build Rate (AABR).
+DCC AMR 2023, Appendix 3 set out detailed information on the housing trajectory for the County.
+Total cumulative completions monitored against the anticipated cumulative completion rate.
 The adopted LDP does however not include a Housing trajectory and related elements.
 Data is shown for information purposes only.
-Monitoring information on the delivery of market and affordable dwellings can be found in Appendix 2 'Local Policy Performance'.
+Monitoring information on the delivery of market and affordable dwellings can be found in Appendix 1 'Local Policy The level of affordable housing completions monitored against the plan's overarching target.
+The tenure of affordable housing completions.
+Performance'.
 Employment land take-up against allocations.
 LDP Strategy provides 59.5 ha of new employment land for the period 2006 - 2021.
 Monitoring the target of 59.5 hectares against relevant site allocations is of little merit as land allocations and amended site boundaries were not in place prior to adoption of the LDP in June 2013.
 Job growth.
 The adopted LDP does not contain any targets for job growth in the Plan period.
 Delivery of the affordable housing policy - thresholds and percentage targets for each sub-market area.
 The adopted LDP does not contain any information on affordable housing delivery for sub-market areas in Denbighshire.
 Viability Information is not captured by the LPA.

-Indicator Outcome (2021/2022) The rate of development on key allocations (completions linked to phasing trajectories and infrastructure schemes, where appropriate).
+Indicator Outcome (2022/2023) The rate of development on key allocations (completions linked to phasing trajectories and infrastructure schemes, where appropriate).
 The adopted LDP does not contain any information on phasing of development that would be used for monitoring purposes.
 The delivery of key infrastructure that underpins the plan strategy.
 None.
 The completion of Gypsy and Traveller sites to meet identified need.
 The Council carried out a Gypsy and Traveller Accommodation Needs Assessment (GTANA), which was approved by Welsh Government on the 28th of March 2017.
 A new GTAA has been prepared and approved by the Council, this was submitted to Welsh Government in December 2021.
 It is currently awaiting approval by Welsh Government.
 The scale/ type of highly vulnerable development permitted within C2 flood risk areas.
 None.